 The level of hostility that was spewed at me in that brief moment shocked me to the core.
 I mean, it really disturbed me.
 It continued to bother me for the next hour or so as I drove.

 I had a stomachache the whole time I thought about it.
+Her message was indeed warranted–her delivery of it, however, was not.
 Don't let this ruin your day, I told myself.
 Nothing that came through my mind made me feel any better.
+I just couldn't fathom directing that sort of anger towards a complete stranger.
+After being involved in that awful exchange, I had an even stronger conviction never to inflict such a behavior on anyone else.
+It was the ultimate reminder that, while you can never control the circumstances, you can always control how you react to it.
 Eventually, as I went about my errands, the angst subsided.

 As I got back into the car to drive home, I thought about it again.
 Truth was, I knew I shouldn't have parked in the handicap spot.
 I could've parked further away and walked to the post office.
 Maybe she was handicapped and I had robbed her of her spot.

 Then, the perfect disarming response came to me.